 MORE

 The Blues Cruise 50K Trail Ultramarathon is suitable for first time ultra runners as well as seasoned runners.
 The 31-mile loop is very runnable, with a varied terrain that includes fields, rolling hills, single track and less than .5 miles of public roadway.
-The “ski Slope” is the only major climb (240 feet in vertical accent).
-In 2023 we have added (1) minor water crossing.
-Our themed aid stations are well stocked and serviced by local (ultra) runners.
-Blues Cruise is possible due to the approval and assistance of the Army Corps of Engineers.
+The “Ski Slope” is the only major climb (240 feet in vertical accent).
+In 2023 we added an optional water crossing.
+Our themed aid stations are well stocked and serviced by local ultra runners.

 We change the direction we run the race every year.